 two work streams

 I designed, planned, and executed a four-week discovery research to learn about existing pricing software and validate design concepts through research findings

 Guidance & Mentorship

-I learned, gathered, and analyzed information about company pricing tools, deeply familiarized myself with the daily UX challenges both UXer’s and BO’s owners deal with in order to build a strong foundation for UX recommendation
+I learned, gathered, and analyzed information about company pricing tools, deeply familiarized myself with the daily UX challenges both UXers and BPO owners deal with in order to build a strong foundation for UX recommendations.

-A four-week discovery research to help with: A. Learn about existing pricing software and B validate design concepts through research finding.
+I conducted a four-week discovery research to help with learning about existing pricing software by talking to users and validating design concepts through their feedback.

-• Interviewing 8 users (Sr. Managers, Planners and Buyers)
+• Interviewed 8 users (Sr. Managers, Planners, and Buyers)

-• Designing discovery questions to learn about behaviors and attitudes around the existing analytics tools
+• Designed discovery questions to learn about behaviors and attitudes around the existing analytics tools

-• Conducted A/B testing with two separate designs to gain better insight through A/B
+• Conducted A/B testing with two separate designs to gain better insight

-• Providing UX recommendation based on research findings
+• Provided UX recommendations based on research findings

 • What were the biggest pain points?
-What were the key business outcomes that you use the software to accomplish?
+What were the key business outcomes they used the software to accomplish?

-How much time do you currently spend on an average in creating, evaluating and approving pricing plan?
+• How much time did they spend on average in creating, evaluating, and approving pricing plans?

-When shown one wireframe for how new pricing works, what do they like about it? what would they improve?
+• When shown one wireframe for how new pricing worked, what did they like about it?